-We had my mother to a chiropractor for sciatic nerve pain.
+We had my mother to a chiropractor for help in progressive lower disc disorder due to osteoporosis.
 Within ten minutes of checking out her overall condition he states that she is dehydrated.
 Apparently, the number of medications many senior citizens are taking increases their need for fluids.

 My mother proceeds to tell him she thinks she is getting yet another bladder infection.
 He then explained to her the importance of drinking more water and eating fresh rather than processed foods.
 Of course, she knows all this but as is typical, when people don't have to cook for a family any longer they often eat out more or eat frozen or processed foods.
 Once a person lives alone, their eating habits often seem to go downhill because all the effort involved in meal preparation, from planning, shopping, cooking, cleaning up, just becomes just too much of a bother.
 People just aren't up to it any more.
 They're tired, often depressed, and the likelihood of anything changing is unlikely.